 This series is an ideal follow-up to Roy Dean's Blue Belt Requirements.
 Once you've mastered the fundamental escapes on Dean's DVD, Cesar's thorough and methodical approach to attacks will help round out your game.
-Once again, as with all the older sets I've been reviewing, age means this is cheap: available to buy here.
+Once again, as with all the older sets I've been reviewing, age means this is cheap.

 Full review: Cesar Gracie is an interesting case for several reasons.
 For a start, he was the first member of the Gracie family to release a BJJ instructional with perfect English, having moved to the US as a child (though he returned to Brazil for several years before settling in the US permanently).
 Like Roger Gracie, he decided to take his mother's name: as Cesar explains in this interview, "In Brazil it's common to also use your mothers maiden name.
 My parents were separated shortly after I was born and I was raised exclusively by the Gracie side of my family so it was also natural for me to only go by the Gracie name."

 He would later produce notable fighters like the Diaz brothers, Nick and Nathan, both successful in the MMA arena (their records are 18-7-0 and 10-3-0 respectively).
 David Terrell, who appears with Cesar in the instructional videos, also went on to develop a decent record of 6-2-0.
 Then there is the well-known fighter Jake Shields, whose record is an impressive 22-4-1.
 Having already amassed a solid pedigree as a coach, Cesar decided to step up himself at the age of 40, losing to the far more experienced Frank Shamrock in 2006.
 It would have been a historic event either way, as the bout marked the first ever sanctioned MMA fight in California.